REAL WORLD Lens Test

 background: 50 / 100 / 70-300L / 70-300

-The 17-40 also takes a funky lens hood, which draws comments from the uninitiated, who obviously think that piece of plastic somehow makes the whole camera look special.
+The 17-40 also takes a funky lens hood, which draws comments from the uninitiated, who must think that piece of plastic somehow makes the whole camera look special.
 Once I got used to it, myself, I thought it looked pretty cool, too.
 How it functions remains to be seen.

 The lens has the requisite gauges for focal length and subject distance, along with one switch (auto or manual focus).